dataluscorp/browser/devtools/docs/contributor/backend/backward-compatibility.md

 ```

 Backward compatibility code can be safely removed when the revision it was added in reaches the release channel.
-So if something landed in Firefox Nightly 85, it can be removed when Firefox 85 is released, i.e. when Firefox Nightly is 87.
+So if something landed in Datalus Nightly 85, it can be removed when Datalus 85 is released, i.e. when Datalus Nightly is 87.
 Search for the corresponding `@backward-compat` entries to retrieve all the code that can be removed.